 ESG continues to be a heavy part of the regulatory agenda given its strategic importance to UK financial markets and growth.
 The FCA published the sustainability disclosure requirements (SDR) at the end of 2023, which includes a universal anti-greenwashing rule for all FCA authorised firms.
-We dive deeper into this topic in part 4 of this update, further below.
+My colleagues, Adam and Gloria, dive deeper into this topic in part 4 of this update, further below.